 If a recruiter asks for your resume, make sure you have spent time making sure they are legitimate and will keep it private.
 Some “recruiters” go and collect as many resumes as possible only to package them together and blast around to the ends of the earth hoping that their shotgun approach earns them a quick buck.
 Don’t fall for it, unless you’re the type of person that just really likes getting spam messages and calls.

 We hope these tips help you navigate the somewhat murky recruiting waters well.
-If you’re interested in keeping things really simple with trustworthy people, you can always just signup with us.
+If you’re interested in keeping things really simple with trustworthy people, you can always apply to be in our community.
 But, that’s only if you’re interested in the best job-finding experience you’ve ever had....